coffeeBreaksama/STM/README.md

     emWin: https://www.segger.com/emwin.html

     emWin is designed to provide an efficient, processor- and LCD controller-independent graphical user interface (GUI) for any application that operates with a graphical LCD.

-    It is compatible with single-task and multitask environments, with a proprietary operating system or with any commercial RTOS. emWin is shipped as "C" source code.
-    It may be adapted to any size physical and virtual display with any LCD controller and CPU.
+    It is compatible with single-task and multitask environments, with a proprietary operating system or with any commercial RTOS. emWin is shipped as "C" source code.It may be adapted to any size physical and virtual display with any LCD controller and CPU.